brucejo75/meteor-bootstrap-multiselect/README.md

  - *name* - **required:** this becomes the name of the underlying `<select>`statement.
  - *menuItems* - **required:** this is a list of objects that form the data context for the `<option>` statements.
 The template will iterate through this list displaying the option element setting the context equal to the object you define.
 Because it is an object you will need to provide a helper to deliver the *menuItems*.
 See the *menuItem* object description below.
  - *selectedList* - **required:** this is a list of the values of the *menuItems* that should be selected at startup.
- - *configOptions* - This is the way you can pass in [multiselect configuration options](http://davidstutz.github.io/bootstrap-multiselect/#configuration-options) and really take advantage of the multiselect package.
-These are is optional.
+ - *configOptions* - **optional:** This is the way you can pass in [multiselect configuration options](http://davidstutz.github.io/bootstrap-multiselect/#configuration-options) and really take advantage of the multiselect package.
+These are optional.
+ - *radio* - **optional:** set this to true if you want single select radio buttons instead of multi-select check boxes.

 ### menuItem object
 The menuItem object properties used by the content block.